Respect human rights

 Human rights landscape

-At PMI, fostering the promotion and continuous integration of human rights considerations into our company’s strategy, policies, and business practices is not just the right thing to do; it also helps anticipate evolving legal requirements and minimizes our financial exposure and the risk of supply chain disruptions.
-Further, safeguarding and promoting human rights within our value chain creates the basic environment and conditions in which our stakeholders, including our employees and workers across our supply chain, can thrive and create value.
+At PMI, promoting, protecting, and continuously working to embed human rights considerations into our company’s strategy, policies, and business practices is not just the right thing to do; it also helps anticipate current and emerging legal requirements and minimizes our financial exposure and the risk of supply chain disruptions.
+It creates the basic environment and conditions in which our business can thrive and create value, by recognizing, respecting, and protecting our right holders, including our employees and workers across our value chain.

 Our approach

 Across our value chain, we aim to minimize our adverse impacts and maximize opportunities to drive positive change.
-Establishing a strong foundation and integrating into our organization mechanisms that promote respect for human rights are an essential part of our approach to business.
-While this can be challenging given the breadth of our operations and the scope and complexity of the issues involved, we believe human rights are an absolute and universal requirement—a requirement we are committed to upholding.
+Establishing a strong foundation of respect and integrating into our organization mechanisms that promote and protect human rights are essential components of our approach to business.
+While maintaining these high standards can be challenging given the breadth of our operations and the scope and complexity of the issues we encounter, we believe safeguarding human rights is an absolute and universal requirement—which we are committed to upholding.

-We seek to place rights-holders, those individuals and communities whose rights could be impacted by our operations or business relationships, at the center of all we do.
-We work to continuously improve our due diligence with respect to identifying and addressing risks and impacts across our value chain and securing our supply of raw materials responsibly.
-To succeed in this endeavor, we expect our suppliers to commit to respecting human rights within their business and we seek to collaborate with them, either individually or through various multistakeholder initiatives.
+We seek to place rights-holders—those individuals and communities whose rights could be impacted by our operations or business relationships—at the center of all we do.
+We work to continuously improve our due diligence with respect to identifying and addressing current or potential risks and impacts across our value chain and ensuring the responsible procurement of materials and services.
+To succeed in this endeavor, we expect our suppliers to commit to respecting human rights within their businesses and we seek to collaborate with them, either individually or through multi-stakeholder initiatives.

 Our efforts to respect, promote, and protect human rights underlie many of the activities and programs described throughout this report.
 A dedicated cross-functional team at our central operations coordinates our approach, which is grounded in the United Nations Guiding Principles on Business and Human Rights (UNGPs) and centered on four pillars:

-• A sound policy framework: Our work is governed by PMI’s Human Rights Commitment, which is complemented by other PMI policy instruments such as our company’s Code of Conduct, Responsible Sourcing Principles, Marketing Standards, and Good Agricultural Practices.
+A sound policy framework: Our work is governed by PMI’s Human Rights Commitment, which is complemented by other PMI policy instruments such as our Code of Conduct, Responsible Sourcing Principles, Marketing Codes, and Good Agricultural Practices.
 Awareness-raising and training help us embed those instruments and an ethos of respect for human rights within our corporate culture.

-• Rigorous due diligence: We have robust programs and processes in place to identify our adverse impacts across our value chain; these include our enterprise-wide assessment, human rights saliency mappings, and human rights impact assessments (HRIAs), in addition to targeted due diligence programs focused on areas of potential risks such as our tobacco and electronics supply chains.
+Rigorous due diligence: We have robust programs and processes in place to identify our adverse impacts across our value chain; these include our enterprise-wide assessment, human rights saliency mappings, and human rights impact assessments (HRIAs), in addition to targeted due diligence programs focused on specific areas of potential risk such as our tobacco and electronics supply chains.
 We complement these programs with external assessments and verifications.

-• Remediation: We implement measures to address adverse impacts and maximize opportunities to drive positive change for people across our value chain.
+Remediation: We implement measures to address adverse impacts and maximize opportunities to drive positive change for people across our value chain.
 We seek to collaborate with civil society organizations, governments, and the private sector to design and deploy impactful solutions.
-Wherever these adverse impacts occur, we strive to ensure affected individuals have access to grievance mechanisms and effective remedy in line with the UNGPs.
+Wherever adverse impacts occur, we strive to ensure affected individuals have access to grievance mechanisms and effective remedies in line with the UNGPs.

-• Transparency: A complex and international value chain carries the potential for human rights risks that we need to understand, manage, and continuously address.
-Reporting transparently on our progress and the challenges we face through our annual reporting and targeted communications is a vital component of our approach.
+Transparency: A complex and international value chain carries the potential for human rights risks that we need to understand, manage, and continuously address.
+Reporting transparently on our progress and the challenges we face through our annual reporting and targeted communications is vital to our approach.

-• In 2023, we plan to publish a stand-alone Human Rights Report, detailing our strategy to respect and protect human rights and our progress to date in implementing our Human Rights Commitment, first published in 2017.
-This inaugural report will lay out our recently updated Human Rights Commitment (issued at the end of 2022), lessons learned, good practices in our ongoing work across our value chain, challenges faced, and future actions.
+In 2023, we published our inaugural Human Rights Report, detailing our strategy to respect, promote, and protect human rights and our progress to date in implementing our Human Rights Commitment, first published in 2017.
+This report incorporates a preliminary analysis of disclosures on our work on human rights and considerations of the UN Guiding Principles Reporting Framework (UNGPRF), which enables companies to report meaningfully on their human rights performance.

 Reinforcing our Human Rights Commitment